Bermuda Triangle Part 2

 “I fought for my life with a Great White, yet it took my leg clean off.
 Suppose I survived is a win, eh?
 Apex predators haunt this square-fenced hell called The Bermuda Triangle.”

-They would break into the Great White’s den and secure a treasure: The home and the power behind the Owl Ring.
-Nelson wondered if the Desert Goddess was worth being swallowed whole by Jaw’s family members and forgotten.
+They would break into the Great White’s den and secure a treasure: The home and the power behind the Scarlet Owl Ring.
+That was the plan, Nelson wondered if the Desert Goddess was worth being swallowed whole by Jaw’s family members and forgotten.

 Nelson thought there was no other way.
-Bill was getting worse, and he saw it in the desert.
-There was no boundary that Bill feared trespassing upon, and he would kill his ex-wife to bother him.
-He was a free hitman now.
+Bill was getting worse, and he saw it clearly out there in the Utah desert.
+There was no boundary that Bill feared trespassing upon, and he would kill his ex-wife just to bother him.
+He was a freelance hitman now.

 No answer.

-The Captain waved his damp hat.
-“Here it is, the mouth of the Bermuda Triangle, a wicked dark creature.
+The Captain waved his worn, damp hat.
+“Here it is, the mouth of the Bermuda Triangle, a wickedly dark creature.
 I don’t think any part of it is natural.”
 The Captain’s eyes closed momentarily.
-“You understand why everybody except greedy shippers and ambitious marine biologists avoids it entirely, eh?”
+“You understand or will understand soon why everybody except greedy shippers and ambitious marine biologists avoids it entirely, eh?”

 Everybody’s gut went quiet on the boat, burning hot with the image.

-“So, are you two men ready?”
-The Captain coughed into a Canadian sewn handkerchief.
+“So, are you two men up for it?”
+The Captain coughed into a Canadian-sewn handkerchief.

 Silverback zipped his navy wet suit and pulled down his scuba mask.
 He dove in first with two deep-dive technical helpers.

-Nelson’s anxiety rose higher than the waves hitting the large boat’s sides.
+Nelson’s anxiety rose higher than the waves hitting the large boat’s hull.
 He was sweating and pale; it was 60 degrees, and there was no sky to curse at.
-The world had closed, and he was isolated but not alone—the Captain stood close before him.
+The world had closed, and he was isolated but not alone—the Captain stood close before him no way going around.

 “You are a damn coward.
-Your word is nothing but bloody piss.”
-The Captain said.
-Before Nelson responded, a brutal wave knocked him into the water, and there was nothing else but the hissing of the seas that stabbed his body, and he nearly had a seizure.
+Your word is nothing but bloody piss,” The Captain said.
+Before Nelson responded, a brutal wave knocked him off the large boat and into the water.
+There was nothing else to hear but the hissing of the seas that stabbed his whole body, and he nearly had a seizure from the shocking cold.

 Nelson floated like a skinny seaworm until he dived into the waves.
 The ocean cracked open, and there was no escape.
 Into the hellish ball of cold liquid, he slid down to 175 feet inside the Bermuda serpent’s tongue.
 Neslon was put off-center from the fishing vessel.

-The two helpers had giant helmet lights stripping the abyss’s second and third layers.
-The quantity of fish was astonishing; the rainbow colors and strange shapes were beautiful and bizarre to Nelson.
+The two technical helpers had giant helmet lights stripping the abyss into second and third layers.
+The quantity of fish was astonishing; the rainbow colors and strange shapes were beautiful and bizarre at the same time to Nelson.

 Sea Turtles appeared the size of three men, and a Tiger Shark had no chance to hunt these massive turtles.
 But a Great White or an Orca Whale was an exception.
-Nelson suddenly was clear of their peril beyond the roaring cramps of the ocean.
+Nelson suddenly was certain of their peril lost beyond the roaring cramps and tides of the ocean.

 It was a trap.

-Silverback and the foolish team struggled in an incredible battle.
-With their spears, they hit through the seaweed and avoided the bouncing legs of the spiders.
-The men loosen themselves and finally cut a way out.
+Silverback and the foolish technical team struggled in an incredible battle.
+With their spears, they hit at the seaweed, until they broke through, methodically avoiding the bouncing legs of the spiders.
+The men loosen themselves and finally cut a way out of the trap.

-This Great White swam faster and faster and caught a turtle, and another and another, spitting out the shells and reloading its artillery of crushing white teeth.
+This Great White swam faster, and faster, and caught a turtle, and another, and yet another, spitting out the shells and reloading its artillery of crushing white teeth.

-The shells spun and floated like the rise of the sun.
+The shells spun and floated softly like the waking of the sun over the still horizon.
 Then they crumbled into pieces and sucked down into the black drain of the Brumeda Triangle.

 Silverback noticed the area behind the black drain swirled violently as these unbelievable sea turtle shells gathered.
 Suddenly, there was a human skeleton spinning like a wind turbine, A red diamond that sparkled like the tip of a laser light.
 The thing wore a pink pearl necklace with the Owl Ring as its pendant, clasped around its neck.

-“The Owl Ring!”
+“The Scarlet Owl Ring!”
 Nelson’s helium tank emptied as a Great White chopped down on the skeleton thing and played with its spine.
-The undamaged tanks loosened, and he fixed them snugly on his back and shoulders.
+The undamaged tanks loosened, and he fixed them snugly on his back and shoulders his eyes remained on the red diamond.

-Silverback swam for the Scarlet Owl Ring, and Nelson swam for the helium tanks.
-The other team member panicked and drowned.
-Nelson and Silverback were in clear sight of the Great White, who was bored with the taste of sea turtles.
-It would take over four hours to return to the Captain and check his state.
+Silverback swam for the Scarlet Owl Ring.
+Nelson swam for the helium tanks.
+One of the technical team members panicked and drowned.
+Nelson and Silverback were in clear sight of the Great White, who was bored with the taste of sea turtles and still hungry.
+It would take over four hours to return to the Captain and check his condition.